-Don’t sleep on Showtime’s latest hit survival thriller, Yellowjackets.
-If you haven’t started the weekly episodic yet, the good news is that the whole first season is available for you to devour.
+Don’t sleep on Showtime’s survival thriller, Yellowjackets.
+If you haven’t started the weekly episodic yet (now in its second season), the good news is that it’s all available for you to devour.
 Yellowjackets delivers a variety of genres, perfect casting and storytelling that will breed theory after theory as your brain feasts on each installment.
 It’s both a thrilling ’90s-set teen horror story and a twisty present-day mystery that offers fascinating character studies of women navigating the traumas of their then and now.

 Melanie Lynskey, Christina Ricci and Juliette Lewis are just some of the incredible cast